Home, wall mount power supplies, switching, battery packs, AC-DC adapters and more

 Basics

-Call them wall mount, ac adapters, wall bumps, power cubes, wall adapters, wall warts, or wall plug transformers, linear wall mount power supplies are the most common source of low voltage power.
+Call them wall mount, AC adapters, wall bumps, power cubes, wall adapters, wall warts, or wall plug transformers, linear wall mount power supplies are the most common source of low voltage power.
 They are the small plastic boxes that plug directly into the wall.
 They come in a variety of performance and quality levels, and generally you get what you pay for.

 How to design with wall warts and AC/DC Adaptors